|

 calculations performed on greenhouse gases to a real natural system with little

 regard for the true essence of climate.
-But while

 the seas continue to influence the climate, science is staring into the air